theolivenbaum/resin/README.md

 ## Final analysis

-The top 100 tokens of this readme, in the order of their frequency (from [this file](https://github.com/kreeben/resin/blob/prefix/_about.txt):
+The top 100 tokens of this document, in the order of their frequency, making "the" the most important word.
+If you filter out the stop words you see more clearly the main concepts.

 the 346